liquinlab/elm-smile/docs/components.md

 each with a self-contained counter.

 Importantly, components can include and use other components.
-For example, the following component includes the `SimpleButton` component and a new `TextInput`
+For example, the following component imports the `SimpleButton` component and a new `TextInput`
 component:

 ```vue